XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/README.md

 myInnerFunction(); // Logs 'I am outside!'
 ```

-Closures are powerful because they allow functions to have private variables.
+Closures allow functions to have private variables.
 This is particularly useful in scenarios such as:

 - **Data Encapsulation**: Closures can create private variables that can only be accessed by specific functions.
 - **Maintaining State**: Functions can maintain state between calls.
 - **Functional Programming Patterns**: Closures enable more complex functional programming patterns and callback structures.

 #### Example using a counter
 ```javascript
 function createCounter() {
   let count = 0;